Minyus/pipelinex/README.md

 ### Flex-Kedro-Pipeline: Kedro plugin for quicker pipeline set up

-If you want to define Kedro pipelines quickly, you can consider to use `pipelinex.FlexiblePipeline` instead of `kedro.pipeline.Pipeline`. `pipelinex.FlexiblePipeline` adds the following options to `kedro.pipeline.Pipeline`.
+If you want to define Kedro pipelines quickly, you can consider to use `pipelinex.FlexiblePipeline` instead of `kedro.pipeline.Pipeline`.
+`pipelinex.FlexiblePipeline` adds the following options to `kedro.pipeline.Pipeline`.

+#### Dict for nodes

-- To define each node, dict can be used instead of `kedro.pipeline.node`
+To define each node, dict can be used instead of `kedro.pipeline.node`.

   Example: